-Alternatively, if you have many source files to be analyzed and want to speed up the analysis, you can use the command command which means that you collect all your commands in a specific file.
+Alternatively, if you have many source files to be analyzed and want to speed up the analysis, you can use the commands command which means that you collect all your commands in a specific file in combination with --parallel.
 In this case, icstat will perform the analysis in parallel instead.
 The command line would then look like this:

 '''

-icstat --db a.db --checks checks.ch command commands.txt
+icstat --db a.db --checks checks.ch commands commands.txt

+--parallel1 4

 commands.txt contains:

 analyze -- iccxxxxx compiler_opts cstat1.c

 analyze -- iccxxxxx compiler_opts cstat2.c

 link_analyze -- ilinkxxxxx linker_opts cstat1.o cstat2.o

 '''